 Most people come to Eilat to enjoy the fantastic sea and the colorful mountains, but there are also some interesting points in the Arava.
-The Arava is the narrow region that spreads all the way from the south of the Dead Sea to Eilat.
+The Arava is a narrow region that spreads all the way from the south of the Dead Sea to Eilat.
 It’s the long yellowish plain between the Negev Mountains (on the Israeli side) and the Edom Mountains (on the Jordanian side).
-Though it seems like there’s nothing to see along it, the truth is that it has some interesting archeological sites, wildlife and agricultural points.
+Though it seems like there’s nothing to see along it, the truth is that it has some interesting archeological sites, wildlife, and agricultural points.
 The weather was great this Saturday, so I decided to take my friend on a hike from Eilat, my childhood town, to the Sharsheret Wells, which are about 11 km from the city.

-This trail isn’t marked, but goes along a semi-paved road, so it’s easy to keep track of it.
-It’s a nice and easy hike for those of you who have already been to the sea, the mountains and to Timna Park and now want to taste a bit of the Arava.
-It’s also a fantastic trail for bird-lovers!
+This trail isn’t marked but goes along a semi-paved road, so it’s easy to keep track of it.
+It’s a nice and easy hike for those of you who have already been to the sea, the mountains, and to Timna Park and now want to taste a bit of the Arava.
+It’s also a fantastic trail for bird lovers!
 Be ready for a hike of around 3-4 hours each way with almost no shade along the way.

 Before I start telling you about the trail itself, let’s go over safety instructions and general notes: